utsusemi82/utsusemi82/README.md

-- 👋 Hi, I’m @utsusemi82
+## Hi, I’m @utsusemi82 👋
-- 👀 I’m interested in data science.
+---
-- 🌱 I’m currently learning Computer Science.
+I am currently a CS student in University of Malaya.
+I'm interested in Data Science and also UI/UX.

 <!---